techy-robot/Mighty-Micro-Motors/Progress Log.md

 ![1](Media/Build%20Log/IMG_20240703_201545.jpg)

 It did not blow up when I applied power, but unfortunately it didn't do anything.
 For some reason the power protection chip is failing and not opening up the mosfets.
 I tested manually by appling a small current to the mosfets, which opened up and let power through the whole board.
 I think I will have to bypass the circuit to continue testing, because visually I don't see anything wrong.
 There may be a short hidden underneath the chip, or the chip may be faulty.

+## July 5th, 2024

+I spent most of my afternoon debugging.
+I have identified two more design flaws.
+Since I'm using 3x pwm mode for the driver, I should have tied the unused pins to 3.3v, and not left them floating!
+I found this in the datasheet.
+To fix on my board, I have to solder a little wire to several leads on the QFN package, which is a hassle.
+I also can't get a 3.3volt power output from the driver chip, and discovered a recursive design flaw causing this.
+The driver chip has an enable pin with an internal weak pulldown.
+I put a pull-up resistor on the outside, to always keep the chip on.
+Guess what that is connected to though?
+The regulator output from the chip, which is disabled! :skull:

+BTW I added a file for [Design Errata](Design%20Errata.md)